 Why Do Female Cats Spray When in Heat and How to Stop it?

 Why do female cats spray when in heat?
-Female cats in heat will spray strong-smelling urine all over the house to attract males.
-It’s their way of telling male felines that they are available to mate.
-Sometimes, your cat may try to spray you as a form of marking.
+Female cats in heat will spray strong-smelling urine all over the house to attract males and let them know they are available to mate.
 For indoor cats, spraying might be followed with the urge to go outdoors to seek a mate.
-They may attack your door or try to escape in every chance they get.
 The only solution to stop this is to get your female cat spayed once it reaches sexual maturity.

 Why do female cats spray when in heat?